randy-girard/dbchest/REPLICA_FEATURE.md

 The replica feature allows you to create read-only PostgreSQL replicas of your primary database nodes.
 This helps scale read operations and provides high availability for your database cluster.

+**Key Architecture Decision**: All PostgreSQL nodes are created with replica-ready configuration by default.
+This means every node has the necessary WAL settings, replication user, and archive configuration in place from the start, making replica creation much faster and more reliable.

+### Benefits of Replica-Ready Default Configuration

+- **Faster Replica Creation**: No need to restart primary nodes when adding replicas
+- **Zero Downtime**: Primary nodes only reload configuration (no restart) when adding replicas
+- **Security-First**: Replication user and pg_hba.conf entries only created when needed
+- **Password Management**: Replication password securely stored and encrypted in database
+- **Clean Separation**: Base nodes have WAL configuration but no replication access until replicas are added
+- **Consistent Configuration**: Standardized replication settings across all nodes

 ## Features

 ### Node Types